 The Greek Cynics

 Jesus’ teaching was very influenced by the Cynics – the Greek philosophical movement founded by Diogenes, who lived from 400 to 320 BCE.
-In Jesus time (the reign of Roman Emperor Augustus, first century CE), Greco-Roman Cynicism was re-flourishing.
+In Jesus’ time (i.e., the reign of Roman Emperor Augustus, first century CE), Greco-Roman Cynicism was re-flourishing.

 The Cynic’s behavior is strikingly similar to Jesus’ directions to his own disciples: “He ordered them to take nothing for their journey except a staff; no bread, no bag, no money in their belts; but to wear sandals and not to put on two tunics.”
 (Gospel of Mark 6:8)

 The Cynics’ philosophy and behavior have been repeated across many cultures.
-As Dominic Crossan writes: “Cynicism is the Greco-Roman form of that universal philosophy of eschatology or world-negation, one of the greater fundamental options of the human spirit.”
-10
+As Dominic Crossan writes: “Cynicism is the Greco-Roman form of that universal philosophy of eschatology or “world-negation” (also called “end-of-world” prophesy), one of the greater fundamental options of the human spirit.”
+9

-Josephus also says they controlled their tempers and served as channels of peace.
+Josephus also says the Essenes controlled their tempers and served as channels of peace.
 The Essenes chose not to possess slaves, but served each other and, as a result of communal ownership, did not engage in trading.

 Note the similarities between how Jesus and his disciples lived and worshipped, and how Essenes lived and worshiped.
 There is no clear evidence that Jesus and his disciples considered themselves to be Essenes, but they appear to have been heavily influenced by Essene practices and beliefs.

 The ascetic (simple and self-denying) lifestyle of the Essenes would set an example for Christian monks and nuns centuries after Jesus’ death.
-The word monastic comes from “monos,” meaning alone, and the earliest Christian monks lives alone, as hermits.
+The word monastic comes from the Greek word “monos,” meaning alone, and the earliest Christian monks lived alone, as hermits.
 The first Christian monastery was built in 346 in Egypt. (from “Early Christian Monasticism”, Order of Cistercians of the Strict Observance.)
 The path of asceticism draws many religious people, and most large, established religions have a monastics path within them.
-13
+12

-The Practice of G>O>D> is against withdrawal from the world exemplified by the Cynics and Essenes.
+The Practice of Continuing Creation is against withdrawal from the world exemplified by the Cynics and Essenes.
 We teach Engagement with the world.
 Engagement and effort produce Progress – physical, cultural, technological, scientific, and cultural.

 John the Baptist